samhu70/bookiai-guides/guides/en/03-creating-your-first-ledger.md

 ---
-title: "Creating Your First Ledger"
+title: "3.Creating Your First Ledger"
 summary: "Set up a new ledger, import your chart of accounts, and prepare opening balances."
 slug: "/en000003"
 tags: ["guides", "ledger", "setup"]